raihahahan/singapore-places-names/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

+**Note:** At the time of writing, the documentation is still not ready to be viewed.
+So contributions will not be accepted yet.

 Contributions are **greatly appreciated**.
 Please read the [documentation](https://github.com/raihahahan/singapore-places-names/blob/main/documentation.md) first before starting.
 See the [open issues](https://github.com/raihahahan/singapore-places-names/issues) for a list of proposed features and/or known issues.

-**Note:** At the time of writing, the documentation is still not ready to be viewed.
-So contributions will not be accepted yet.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)